sagemath/sagewiki_to_gh-2022-10-10/combinat.md

 they are mature enough, with a typical short life-cycle of a few weeks.

-Most likely, sage-combinat will become the natural successor of [http://mupad-combinat.sf.net|MuPAD-Combinat].
+Most likely, sage-combinat will become the natural successor of [http://mupad-combinat.sf.net MuPAD-Combinat].
 See in particular [http://mupad-combinat.sf.net/Wiki/Sage]

 The collection of patches is managed using a patch server (mercurial